 The MPO will assist INDOT, as necessary and as requested, in developing mobility management strategies and options that may be used to encourage independent living and to advance the health, economic vitality and self-sufficiency of communities.
 In developing a mobility management network, the MPO will coordinate/combine efforts to update the Coordinated Public Transit-Human Services Transportation Plan, to implement the Bicycle and Pedestrian Master Plan, and the updated Comprehensive Plan.
 The MPO is involved in various existing groups, such as the Muncie-Delaware County ADA Council, the Healthy Community Alliance and the Delaware County Transit Coordination Committee, and will use them to gather input.

 Output.
-Amendments to the Coordinated Public Transit-Human Services Transportation Plan are one potential product.
-Benefits of alternative transportation study document.
+Amendments, if needed, to the Coordinated Public Transit-Human Services Transportation Plan.
+A complete streets policy.
+Bike/Ped maps.